ivansofeski/Hackademy-IV-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Application changes after sprint 2

+  - Updated angular and its libraries from 4.2.4 to 4.4.4
+  - updated angular/cli from 1.3.2 to 1.4.5, and made it updatable.
+  - updated angular/material from 2.0.0-beta.10 to 2.0.0-beta.12
+  - updated zone.js from 0.8.14 to 0.8.18
+  - added webpack as a local dev dependency

+  - updated all references to material modules and components to use the new mat namespace in all modules and components

+  - moved all material imports in admin module to the shared module
+  - moved forms imports from admin module to the shared module
+  - moved browser imports from admin module to the shared module
+  - removed http import from admin module
+  - removed material imports from all spec files as they are imported from the shared module
+  - Fixed imports and declaration in the navbar spec file